 Most library materials that were in Hale will be inaccessible for an extended period.
 All library materials will be removed from Hale for cleaning.
 K-State faculty, staff and students are encouraged to use our free interlibrary loan service.
 You can submit requests for books and articles, and we will work to get them from other libraries for you.
 If you have questions about this service, please contact us!
 Our Ask A Librarian service is also up and running, and we are happy to help with any questions you might have.
 All branch libraries are also fully operational and a new library help desk is located near Radina's in the K-State Student Union.
 For additional information on library services since the fire, please visit the Hale Library FAQ page.

 The fire impacted K-State’s technology infrastructure.
-The data center located in the basement of Hale Library had a significant amount of water damage.
-Systems and power were shut down to save the servers and data.
-IT staff worked round the clock to restore network and data services.
+The data center located in the basement of Hale Library had a significant amount of water and smoke damage.
+Systems and power were shut down to save the hardware and data.
+IT staff worked round the clock to restore services.
 The IT Help Desk, the Media Center and the ITS services located on the second floor were completely destroyed.
-The IT Help Desk has been relocated to the K-State Student Union Cat’s Pause Lounge, other iTAC staff are in the College of Business Building, Lafene Health Center and the Unger complex.
+The IT Help Desk and equipment checkout relocated to the K-State Student Union Cat’s Pause Lounge, other iTAC staff are in Kedzie and the Unger complex.
 Follow our progress as we rebuild our IT infrastructure and user services on the ITS Recovery page.
 For updates on system and services maintenance and outages, visit the ITS Status blog.

 Hale Library recovery